dusk-network/docs-public/src/content/docs/getting-started/vm/counter-example.md

 ```

-If we don't do it, when compiling the contract we will encounter an error stating that a `piecrust-uplink` dependency is missing.
+If we don't do it, when compiling the contract we will encounter an error stating that the `piecrust-uplink` dependency is missing.

 #### 3) Prepare the contract

-The Rust contract will be translated into Web Assembly, and the standard Rust libraries contain many elements that are unnecessary for our smart contracts.
-Because when dealing with blockchain efficiency is paramount, we want to minimize the size of the compiled code by compiling it without the standard libraries.
-We can do that because those libraries won't be available at Piecrust runtime.
+The Rust contract will be translated into WebAssembly, and the standard Rust libraries contain many elements that are unnecessary for our smart contracts.
+The reason is that those libraries won't be available in WASM due to its sandboxed environment (and therefore won't be available at Piecrust's runtime).
+Removing those libraries also helps us to minimize the size of the compiled code.

 Hence, first line of our contract will be: